RiccardoCampanella/rc-homepage/_pages/about.md

 # Selected Experience

 ## 🤖 Challenges
 I am working as independent researcher for the AI Safety Camp where I Co-authored a paper about [Bayesian Reasoning](https://arxiv.org/abs/2507.17951) Elicitation in SoTA LLMs using prompt engineering.
+The study introduces a new evaluation metric, BCE, for assessing model reasoning and alignment through a Bayesian lens.

 I have implemented an [LLM Agent for predicting salary, rent and subscription trends](https://www.linkedin.com/feed/update/urn:li:activity:7325902005418246155/) using logistic regression and LLama3-70B via Nvidia’s API.
 I guided my team in delivering a working prototype within 24 hours, resulting in a top 3 project by popular vote.